ResearchHub/researchhub-backend/README.md

 ```

 Create a local postgres db called `researchhub`.
-To use docker for local development, run the following:
+Alternatively, to use docker for local development, run the following:

 ```shell
 # https://docs.docker.com/samples/library/postgres/